rapilab/decoder/README.md

  - Disassemble DEX/ODEX bytecodes
  - Decompiler for DEX/ODEX files

+Horks:

+ - [Simli](https://github.com/Zke1ev3n/BakkSmali)  is a python tool that can transfrom dex file to smali text.And it's forked form the dex parser writed by yanfeng.wyf.It still has some problems.

 ## Library

-[Apktool](https://github.com/iBotPeaches/Apktool) is  A tool for reverse engineering Android apk files.
+ - [Apktool](https://github.com/iBotPeaches/Apktool) is  A tool for reverse engineering Android apk files.

 ### Dalvik